guoziqi1275/CSE583_final_project/doc/Design_functional-specification.md

 2. Individual counts

-- Objective: Calculate how many individuals are there, mean, sd, 95%CI
+- Objective: Calculate how many individuals are there.

 - Expected interaction
     - Upload csv file of matrix
     - Generate all possible graphs by clicking a button
-    - Calculate the mean, sd, 95% CI of all possible solutions and display
+    - Display all possible solutions and No. individuals
     - Selectively plot some of the graphs by clicking buttons

 3. Individual count - minimum case